dozjs/doz/documentation/index.md

 var Doz = require('doz');
 ```

-## View
+## Make an app
-A view can be considered as a main component that embed other components.
+An app is a main component that embed other components.

 ```javascript